 The student body at WCCC is relatively small -- around 2,300 full- and part-time students are taught here each year -- which helps keep the learning environment close-knit and personalized.
 Courses here are small, and the student-faculty ratio rests at a comfortable 18:1.

 The borough of Washington, where WCCC is located, has a total population of around 6,600 people and can provide peace and quiet for students who prioritize private study time.
 Outdoor recreation abounds in the surrounding Warren County, with apple orchards, riverside campgrounds, water recreation and more.

 Rowan College at Burlington County (Pemberton Township)

-At Rowan College in Burlington County (RCBC), the concept of community college extends well beyond campuses and two-year programs.
-Formerly Burlington County College, RCBC changed its name in 2015 to signify a new partnership with Rowan University.
-The change brought RU faculty and bachelor's degrees to the Mount Laurel campus.
-The college offers many online programs in the NJCCC system.
+At Rowan College in Burlington County, the concept of community college extends well beyond campuses and two-year programs.
+Formerly known as Burlington County College, RCBC changed its name in 2015 to signify a new partnership with Rowan University that brought RU faculty and degree programs to the Mount Laurel campus.

 Mercer County Community College (West Windsor)

 Mercer County Community College serves an international corps of more than 11,000 students each year, with nearly 70 countries represented in its student body.
 Students here share their college experience with peers of diverse backgrounds and perspectives, which tends to provide a richer and more well-rounded learning environment.